 In the above example, employee information is stored in XML.

-- The start tag is often called the opening tag.
-The end tag is often called the closing tag.
+- The start tag is often called the opening tag, and the end tag is often called the closing tag.

 - All XML elements must have a closing tag.